henrytirla/Nova-IMS-Data-Science/README.md

 # Nova-IMS-Data-Science
-This repository contains my summary notes for some courses taking during my MSc program.
+This repository contains my summary notes for some courses  during my MSc program.